Priyansusahoo/priyansusahoo/README.md

 ## Rapidfire
 <table><tr>

-- 🌱 I’m currently learning DSA, Linux🐧, DevOps ♾️
+- 🌱 I’m currently learning DSA in JAVA, LINUX 🐧, DevOps ♾️

 - 🔭 Enthusiastic about DevOps and Open-Source.

-- 🆕 I’m also learning Linux-Scripting 🐧 ⌨️
+- 🆕 I’m also learning Python, Linux-Scripting 🐧 ⌨️

 - Learn In Public on Twitter: